Tina Liebling

-Tina Liebling (born 1953) is a Minnesota attorney and politician who is a member of the Minnesota House of Representatives.
+Tina Liebling (/en/ LEE-bling; born 1953) is a Minnesota attorney and politician who is a member of the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represents District 24B, which consists almost entirely of the city of Rochester in Olmsted County, in southeastern Minnesota.
 She was a candidate for the Governor of Minnesota in 2018, but withdrew from the race in mid-March.

 Early life and education

 Liebling was born and raised in Minneapolis, Minnesota, the daughter of noted photographer Jerome Liebling.
 After her family moved away from the area, she returned to attend the University of Minnesota, earning a B.A. in Spanish and graduating magna cum laude.
 She went on to attend the University of Massachusetts-Amherst, receiving an M.S. in Public Health, then went to Boston University School of Law, graduating cum laude with a J.D.